 resp.

-for all $t < \tau$. \end{Definition}
+for all $t \geq 0$. \end{Definition}

-\begin{Remark} In equation \eqref{EQN:WPass}, we have introduce the passivity property in the sense of Stratonovich integration.
-The choice is motivated by the intuition behind the definition of SPHS; in fact passivity means that the total energy variation is equal or less to the total power supplied to the system, integrated along system trajectories.
+\begin{Remark} In equation \eqref{EQN:WPass}, we \fc{introduced} the passivity property in the sense of Stratonovich integration.
+The choice is motivated by the intuition behind the definition of SPHS.\fc{In fact, passivity means} that the total energy variation is equal or less to the total power supplied to the system, integrated along system trajectories.
 Since the system is formulated in terms of Stratonovich integral, we have to therefore consider the total power supplied perturbed by the corresponding control semimartingale $Z^C$, in the sense of Stratonovich.

-We stress nonetheless that, particularly when one considers weak passivity as defined above, computing the expectation of a Stratonovich integral might be difficult; therefore, as standard when one deal with energy conservation in stochastic Hamiltonian dynamics, the easiest way is to reformulate the Stratonovich integral in terms of the It\^{o} integral so that one can exploit the good probabilistic properties of the It\^{o} integral.
+\fc{Nonetheless, we woudl like to underline that, particularly when one considers weak passivity}, computing the expectation of a Stratonovich integral might be difficult.
+Therefore, as standard when dealing with energy conservation in stochastic Hamiltonian dynamics, the easiest way is to reformulate the Stratonovich integral in terms of the It\^{o} integral so that one can exploit the good probabilistic properties of the It\^{o} integral.